SeriousOldMan/Simulator-Controller/Docs/Practice Center.md

 Do **not** start the "Practice Center" after you have already started your session in the simulator.
 Although nothing will explode, you will loose your valuable practice data, since it will be send to the "Practice Center", which most likely will not collect it.
 Also, do not quit the "Practice Center" **before** quiting the session in your simulator.
 You will also end up with an inconsistent data constellation.
 Nothing really harmful, since in the end all data is treated with statistical weights and averages, but if possible, do avoid it.

-Note: If you have [enabled a team session](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Team-Server#connecting-to-a-session), the "Practice Center" cannot be used (it will simply ignore the running session), since all data duties are handled by the Team Server in this case.
+Note: If you are [running a team session](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Team-Server#running-a-team-session), the "Practice Center" cannot be used (it will simply ignore the running session), since all data duties are handled by the Team Server in this case.
 But you may want to use the "Race Center" to control your race in this case anyway.

 Good to know: The "Practice Center" benefits from a high data update frequency of the Race Assistants.
 Therefore, if your PC is powerful enough, you can lower this value in the settings of the ["Session Database"](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Session-Database):